SkyRiver-2000/2048-api/README.md

 * The performance of my agent is excellent and stable.
 * The operation of generating log files and analyzing data is efficient and simple.

-My submission, 1945.6 @10 times, is only one step from 10 victories.
+My submission, **1945.6 @10 times**, is only one step from 10 victories.
 However, it is really a pity that I have no luck to produce a perfect log file.
 Due to time limit, I haven't try unlimited or harder mode and I'd like work on it in the future.

 ## Code structure
 * [`game2048/`](game2048/): the API and Expectimax package.